heartever/SPMattack/README.md

 Note that with different compilers or configurations the target addresses may change, so some changes to the addresses need to be made to the SPM attacks code (please refer to [our paper](https://heartever.github.io/files/leaky.pdf) to know which pages are used).

+How to run the kernel module
+---
+We hooked the default page fault handler by modifying `linux/arch/x86/mm/fault.c`.
+Please look into the modifed `fault.c` for kernel version 4.2.8.
+Similar changes can be made to other kernel version.
+Then recompile and boot into the new kernel.

-Then you could load the kernel module, run the victim program and unload the kernel module.
+Now you could load the kernel module, run the victim program and unload the kernel module.
 Use `dmesg` to find the output of the kernel module.